ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 already inside the current input chunk and inside the source range ast-grep had asked Tree-sitter to parse.

-I instructed ChatGPT to add a guarded runtime path for that case: advance the byte and column directly, then load the next byte without entering the full seek-and-decode path.
-Newlines, non-ASCII input, chunk boundaries, included-range boundaries, and other encodings still use the complete path.
-Against the immediately preceding Rust revision, the shortcut improved parse throughput by **2.70%** across all seven languages, with no meaningful peak RSS change.
+So the common case got a guarded shortcut: advance the byte and column directly, then load the next byte without entering the full seek-and-decode path.
+Newlines, non-ASCII input, chunk boundaries, included-range boundaries (callers may restrict parsing to selected byte ranges of a file), and other encodings still use the complete path.
+The shortcut improved parse throughput by **2.70%** across all seven languages, with no meaningful peak RSS change.

 The change stayed inside the runtime.
-I deferred modifications to generated lexers because users bring grammar artifacts produced by many generator versions and toolchains; this repository's corpus cannot prescribe how every external grammar must be regenerated.
+I deferred touching generated lexers—the lexing half of those generated grammar artifacts—because users bring artifacts produced by many generator versions and toolchains; this repository's corpus cannot prescribe how every external grammar must be regenerated.

 The profile suggested all three changes; it did not prove any of them.
-Each result still had to beat the immediately preceding Rust revision across the complete language corpus.
+Each result still had to beat the preceding Rust revision across the complete language corpus.
 By this point, that distinction between a promising profile and a retained optimization governed every performance claim.

 ## The benchmark rules stopped being optional

-By this point the experiment ledger was as important as any individual fast path.
-The early `/goal improve the perf by 20%` phase had produced overlapping changes whose results were hard to attribute.
-Now every AI-generated candidate had to answer a narrower brief:
+These rules did not arrive at the end of the project; they hardened the moment they were needed.
+The early `/goal improve the perf by 20%` phase had produced overlapping changes whose results were hard to attribute, and the wrong-garbage episode—two sophisticated fixes for a problem the profile had never named—turned the habits into requirements.
+Every experiment above already ran under them.
+Each ChatGPT-generated candidate had to answer a narrower brief:

 - What exact operation disappears?
 - Which immediately preceding Rust revision is the control?